planetbridging/Python/README.md

 For example we are looking up cpe:/a:lighttpd:lighttpd:1.4.2
 * It will show how many CVE and Exploits
-* Source code of the exploits with description name, date and author
+* Source code of the exploits with description, name, date and author

 Different port scanning setups
 * TCP_Port_Scanning_1.py